Adapters

 WebSocketClientexclusively (noRwLockneeded). - Processes commands from

-cmd_rx→ serializes to JSON → sends via WebSocket. - Receives raw WebSocket messages → deserializes → transforms to
+cmd_rx→ serializes to JSON → sends via WebSocket. - Receives raw WebSocket messages → deserializes into

 Communication pattern: